-- The time frame to design, bid and build you a new home in Granbury will depend on how quickly you’re able to make design and specification decisions.
+- The time frame to design, bid and build you a new home will depend on how quickly you’re able to make design and specification decisions.
 It will also depend on the weather, and the availability of materials you select, and our subcontractors schedule.
 Once we break ground, a reasonable time frame to construct one of our small homes is approximately 90-days.
-Weather can dramatically effect the time line, especially in the pre-dried-in stage of construction.
-Once the home is dried-in and the exterior facade is complete, the weather doesn’t really effect the interior finish-out time line.
+Weather can dramatically affect the timeline, especially in the pre-dried-in stage of construction.
+Once the home is dried-in and the exterior facade is complete, the weather doesn’t really effect the interior finish-out timeline.

 - We are a custom home builder, so we let you make finish-out decisions/selections, but we must approve your exterior selections; such as the facade materials used, exterior stain/paint colors, and your roof material and colors.